 One of the most essential components of MCI study programs is their international orientation.
 This is reflected not only in the curriculum and assigned projects, but also in the backgrounds of our faculty and students.
 Each program also includes the opportunity for students to spend a semester abroad at one of MCI’s many partner institutions.

-In this part-time program, the sixth semester includes the completion of an integrative and internationally oriented module at one of MCI’s partner institutions.
+During the 6th semester of the part-time Bachelor's program in Business & Management for professionals, an integrative, internationally oriented module at one of MCI's partner universities takes place.
 This international focus is an integral part of the entire study program.
 Lecturers and experts from across the globe continuously introduce new aspects and approaches.
 Case studies, project assignments, and internships complete the curriculum of this innovative Bachelor’s program.

 At MCI, each program of study requires students to complete an integrative internship at a national or international company.
 Students receive support from the respective department in organizing this internship and are supervised in coordination with the company.